Common concerns for backyard or urban poultry include disease, noise, odor, pests and waste management.

 Illness from salmonella and campylobacter typically result from eating contaminated food that is improperly cooked or prepared.
 Salmonella and campylobacter can exist in the bird’s gut and in turn the bird’s feces.
 Thus handling feces can be a concern.
 However, usually neither are present in the gut of poultry.

 The number of human salmonella outbreaks from handling live poultry has increased over the years.
-According to the Center for Disease Control (CDC), from 1990 to 2005 the United States saw 17 outbreaks of salmonella from live poultry.
-In comparison, there were 36 outbreaks from 2006 to 2014.
+The Centers for Disease Control (CDC) regularly update reports on current outbreaks from a variety of causes.

 People, especially children, should wash their hands before and after handling live poultry to prevent disease.
-The CDC reports that 62 percent of individuals with salmonella had handled chicks or ducklings.
+The CDC reports that most individuals with salmonella had handled chicks or ducklings.
 Of those individuals, 45 percent were children.
 Being aware of and educating children on proper poultry handling can help prevent salmonella illness.